ScientaNL/lokalise-tms-github-action/README.md

 At Scienta, we use the following flow:
 - On `PR create` a GitHub action checks if the PR (HEAD ref) contains new translations, compared to the TMS (Lokalise).
 The new translations are stored in a Github Actions Artifact and a comment is added to the PR.
 - On `PR merge` the stored translations are added to the TMS and can be translated by translators.
-- On `release` all keys are retrieved from the TMS and translation files are generated
+- On `release` all keys are retrieved from the TMS and translation files are generated.
+- On `workflow_dispatch` or `schedule` Remove obsolete keys or tag them to mark them as obsolete.

 ## Usage
 Checkout the various test-workflows in the `./test-workflows` directory.
 This Action can be used as a GitHub Action step.
 You have to specify the command you want to execute.